project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 Using the RTT facility requires downloading and installing the _SEGGER J-Link Software and Documentation Pack_
 ([web site](https://www.segger.com/downloads/jlink#J-LinkSoftwareAndDocumentationPack)).

-Alternatively the _SEGGER Ozone - J-Link Debugger_ can be used to view RTT logs.
+Alternatively, SEGGER Ozone J-Link debugger can be used to view RTT logs too after flashing the .out file.

 -   Download the J-Link installer by navigating to the appropriate URL and agreeing to the license agreement.